lllindsey0615/ComposerX/README.md

 ## Preparation

 Clone this project and install requirements.
-Download and install MuseScore [here](https://musescore.org/en/download) and add it to environment PATH.
+Download and install MuseScore [here](https://musescore.org/en/download) and add it to your environment PATH.

-Download and install abc2midi [here](https://abcplus.sourceforge.net/) and add it to environment PATH.
+Download and install abc2midi [here](https://abcplus.sourceforge.net/) and add it to your environment PATH.

 Download AutoGen here: [here](https://github.com/microsoft/autogen)